The best hotels in Beijing

 Rosewood Beijing in Chaoyang suits corporate travelers: the CCTV Tower is practically next door, meeting facilities are serious, and the spa on the upper floors is one of the best in the city.
 If you're splitting a week between sightseeing and business, consider two bases: a mid-range in Dongcheng for the first few nights, then Rosewood for the last two when meetings happen and expense accounts kick in.

-Beijing's best neighborhoods
+Beijing's best hotel regions

 Dongcheng is the one to prioritize.
 You're central, within walking distance of Tiananmen and the Forbidden City, and the metro connects you everywhere else in 20 minutes.
 Sanlitun and Chaoyang work if you're on business or want nightlife, but they'll cost you more and you'll Didi everywhere.